 Fig. 2: Intestinal length of broilers in the NC, PC (AGP) and Anta®Phyt MO groups.

 Discussion and conclusion

-Anta®Phyt MO increases broiler performance during Eimeria spp. infection.
+Anta®Phyt increases broiler performance during Eimeria spp. infection.
 The phytogenic feed additive shows better effects than an AGP programme in terms of weight gain, FCR, mortality and gut health.